Is it really possible to measure Fault Level?

-The PM7000 FLM is an entirely original solution to determine the fault level on a radial network at any voltage level by observing natural disturbances e.g. tap changes and load switching.
+The PM7000 FLM is an entirely original solution to determine the prospective fault level on a radial network up to 132kV by observing natural disturbances e.g. tap changes and load switching.

 Working with Scottish Power Energy Networks under the Innovation Funding Initiative (IFI), Outram Research Ltd has developed, tested and validated the first ever portable Fault Level Monitor that can be connected to a live network.
 It can produce relatively quick results given adequate disturbances, then be moved easily to another location.

-The PM7000 FLM, based on the hardware of the Power Quality Analyser, the PM7000, will be available not only as a portable unit but also as a sub-station panel mount instrument and as a vital component of future Active Network Management Schemes (The Real Time Fault Level Monitor).
+The PM7000 FLM, based on the hardware of the Power Quality Analyser, the PM7000, is available not only as a portable unit but also as a sub-station panel mount instrument and as a vital component of future Active Network Management Schemes (The Real Time Fault Level Monitor).

 Immediate Uses of the Outram Fault Level Monitor

 - Validate your existing models.
 Confirm all sources of fault current are included in your predictions.

 - Give un-modelled areas a value.
 Obtain fault level values for areas of the network where models don’t exist or it’s difficult to obtain them, e.g. sections of the 11kV or Low Voltage network.

 - Establish local fault level.
 Measure the fault level at the point of common coupling (PCC) to enable accurate assessment of the impact of harmonic emissions for Engineering Recommendations such as G5/4 and G59/2.